-Yes carbs are important for healthy Testosterone levels (more on this soon), but don’t over do it.
+Yes, carbs are important for healthy Testosterone levels (more on this soon), but don’t overdo it.

 Side Bar: Confusing Carbs?

 Now that we know chronic insulin spikes lead to lower Testosterone production, I hope I haven’t sent you running into the low carb camp!
 There are a few studies out there showing that long term low carb or ketogenic dieting leads to higher cortisol levels (especially with subjects who are training), and decreased testosterone levels (28 & 29).
-I have used low carb diets in the past with successful results (winning a national bodybuilding title), however the key is to use cyclical carb re-feeds.
-If you’re going to go on a low carb diet for whatever reason, be sure to work in a large carb reefed once a week.
+I have used low carb diets in the past with successful results (winning a national bodybuilding title), however, the key is to use cyclical carb re-feeds.
+If you’re going to go on a low carb diet for whatever reason, be sure to work in a large carb refeed once a week.